The pathway to new drugs for medulloblastoma

 This research aims to provide new research models to study the tumours, shedding light on the cell of origin and the genes that drive tumour formation, but also to find new therapeutic targets and treatments.
 Improving the survival of children with aggressive medulloblastoma is at the heart of this research work.

-Professor Chesler is working with a team from Germany and the USA to study Group 3 medulloblastoma.
-The team will be analysing the genome in medulloblastoma tumour cells while also working on new ways to test drugs for this tumour type.
+Professor Chesler explains how his team will be analysing the genome in medulloblastoma tumour cells while also working on new ways to test drugs for this tumour type.